SpoonX/aurelia-orm/doc/installation.md

 Run `npm i aurelia-orm --save` from your project root.

-Aurelia-orm has submodules and makes use of `get-prop`, `typer` and `aurelia-validation@0.6.6`.
+Aurelia-orm needs an installation of (aurelia-api)[https://www.npmjs.com/package/aurelia-api] and `aurelia-validation@0.6.6`.
+It also has submodules and makes use of `get-prop` and `typer`.
 So, add following to the `build.bundles.dependencies` section of `aurelia-project/aurelia.json`.

 ```js
 "dependencies": [